Sessions > CB1 Carbonates & Bioconstructions

 This session aims to bring together researchers from these different disciplines to document the highly dynamic carbonate platform slope to basin environment and illustrate their significance for to decipher the environmental changes through time.

 Description.
-The distribution and density of carbonate-producing benthic organisms highly depends on environmental variables, such as light, temperature, nutrients, current speed, substrate texture and supply rates.
+The distribution and density of carbonate-producing benthic organisms highly depends on environmental variables, such as light, temperature, nutrients, hydrodynamics, substrate texture and sediment supply rates.
 In turn, growth and development of benthic communities, as well as post-mortem processes affecting their remains, may highly influence the seafloor morphology, sediment properties and other aspects of the seabed.
 This is true especially of marine ecosystem engineers, either producing carbonates (such as corals, coralline algae, bivalves) or lacking mineralized skeletons (e.g. seagrass, cyanobacteria, burrowing macrofauna).
-There are also important organism-organism interactions at work, such as in the case of bioerosion.
+There are also important biotic interactions at work, such as in the case of bioerosion.

 This session aims at bringing together scientists interested in modern and ancient marine bio-geo interactions, with special emphasis on carbonate depositional settings from shallow- to deep-water environments.
 Our main goal is to promote a constructive cross-disciplinary debate on:

 Conveners.
 Daniel ARIZTEGUI (University of Geneva, CHE), Raphaël BOURILLOT (Ensegid-Bordeaux INP, FRA), Anneleen FOUBERT (University of Fribourg, CHE), Emmanuelle VENNIN (University of Bourgogne, FRA), Pieter T. VISSCHER (University of Connecticut, USA)